Koen van der Biezen

-Koen van der Biezen ([ˈkuɱ vɑn dər ˈbizə(n)]; born 10 July 1985) is a Dutch professional footballer who plays as a forward.
+Koen van der Biezen ([ˈkuɱ vɑn dər ˈbizə(n)]; born 10 July 1985) is a Dutch former professional footballer who played as a forward.
+He is currently the manager of SV CHC.

 Career

 Van der Biezen was born in Nuland.

 In July 2011, he joined Polish club Cracovia on a three-year contract.

 On 31 July 2012, he moved to German 3.
 Liga side Karlsruher SC on a two-year contract.